ikos23/maven-archetype-sample/README.md

 That's it.
 Each time you change the archetype (updating descriptor) - you need `mvn clean install` and `mvn archetype:generate ...` .

 It is also possible to create multimodule project, but it's not here.
 Just don't have time.
-But it should be easy having this as an example.
+But it should be easy to do, having this as an example.